Jeremiah 38: Verse 6

 This location is referred to as "the dungeon" in the King James Version and New King James Version, the American Standard Version and the Geneva Bible.
 It is referred to as "a cistern" in the English Standard Version, the revised edition of the New American Bible, the New International Version and the Revised Standard Version.
 The Jerusalem Bible describes it as a cistern or a well.
 Alternative readings state that Malchiah was not the king's son but "the son of Hammelech".

+Verses 7-13

+The story of Jeremiah's rescue from the cistern/dungeon is recalled in these verses.
+Ebed-melech, an Ethiopian royal servant, appears "inexplicably and with no prior narrative intimations", to become the one who call's for Jeremiah's rescue.